RA-Salles/TDS_Imposto/README.md

 I WILL delete the second introduction provided a request from DOCTOR E.V., but I WILL NOT renumber the other sections.

+I COMMUNICATE VERY POORLY IN ENGLISH, but i am able to understand it very well.
+Im a receiver, not a sender.

+I DO NOT TAKE ANY RESPONSABILITY FOR DAMAGES CAUSED BY USING THIS SOFTWARE TO PAY YOUR TAXES!

 Yes, this is a piece of software.
-Not a great piece, but i do hope it serve its purpose :)
+Not a great piece, but i do hope it serve its purpose :) (Which do not include in any way helping you pay your taxes)